 Polar bears are generally larger.
 Male polar bears weigh an average of 770 to 1,500 pounds.
-The largest subspecies of brown bear, the Kodiak bear, has an average weight of 660 to 1,320 pounds.
+The largest subspecies of brown bears, the Kodiak bear, has an average weight of 660 to 1,320 pounds.
 Male grizzly bears whose range overlaps with polar bears average closer to 400 to 790 pounds.
 The largest polar bear ever recorded weighed 2,209 pounds, while few grizzly bears on record weigh more than 1,700 pounds.

 If a battle between grizzlies and polar bears turned into a wrestling match, the advantage could swing to polar bears.
 When polar bear males battle (playfully or not), they tend to wrestle and bite at each other’s necks.

-Encounters between grizzlies and polar bears have been reported in past literature; in these encounters grizzly bears killed denning female polar bears while at a significant size disadvantage.
+Encounters between grizzlies and polar bears have been reported in past literature; in these encounters, grizzly bears killed denning female polar bears while at a significant size disadvantage.

 Make Love Not War: The Emergence of Pizzly Bears

 However, all the talk about whether a grizzly bear or polar bear would win in a fight might be missing the mark.
-In 2006 an an odd-looking polar bear was shot in Canada.
-The bear was white, but had longer claws and other features that were similar to grizzly bears.
+In 2006 an odd-looking polar bear was shot in Canada.
+The bear was white but had longer claws and other features that were similar to grizzly bears.
 DNA analysis quickly confirmed that the bear’s father was a brown bear and its mother a polar bear.

 The result: a pizzly bear.
 A hybrid animal that’s part grizzly and part polar bear.

 The two species can mate because they’re genetically very similar.
 In recent years, more than a half dozen pizzly bears have been discovered across Alaska and Canada.
-Their continued discovery shows that the range of the two species are increasingly overlapping, and they’re choosing to make love rather than war.
+Their continued discovery shows that the range of the two species is increasingly overlapping, and they’re choosing to make love rather than war.